Surgery at UPMC

 Robotic Surgery Highlights Include:

-- More than 9,700 advanced robotic surgical procedures at UPMC in the past five years.
+- Nearly 12,000 advanced robotic surgical procedures at UPMC in the past five years.

 - Among the most experienced in the world in robotic-assisted pancreatic resections.

 - Leader in Transoral Robotic Surgery (TORS) for throat tumors.
 This allows the surgeon to operate through the mouth to reach the tumors.